cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/services.rst

 Developers can implement Custom Services to interface with a legacy system and perform additional processing beyond the CDAP processing paradigms.
 Examples could include running an IP-to-Geo lookup and serving user-profiles.

-Custom Services lifecycle can be controlled via the CDAP Console or by using the :ref:`CDAP Java Client API <client-api>` or :ref:`CDAP RESTful HTTP API <restful-api>`.
+The lifecycle of a Custom Service can be controlled via the CDAP Console or by using the :ref:`CDAP Java Client API <client-api>` or :ref:`CDAP RESTful HTTP API <restful-api>`.

-Services are implemented by extending ``AbstractService``, which consists of ``HttpServiceHandler`` \s to serve requests.
+Services are implemented by extending ``AbstractService``, which consists of ``HttpServiceHandler``\s to serve requests.

 You can add Services to your application by calling the ``addService`` method in the Application's ``configure`` method::